balderdashy/sails-docs/reference/sails.config/sails.config.session.md

 # sails.config.session

-Configuration for Sails built-in session store.
+Configuration for Sails's built-in session support.

-Sails session integration leans heavily on the great work already done by Express and Connect, but also adds a bit of its own special sauce to unify Socket.io with the Connect session store.
-It uses Connect&rsquo;s cookie parser to normalize configuration differences between Express and Socket.io and hooks into Sails&rsquo;
-request interpreter to allow Sails to automatically access and auto-save changes your code makes to `req.session` when handling a virtual request from Socket.io.
-That means that you can just write code that uses `req.session` in the way you might be used to from Express or Connect.
+Sails's default session integration leans heavily on the great work already done by Express and Connect, but also adds a bit of its own special sauce by hooking into the request interpreter.
+This allows Sails to access and auto-save any changes your code makes to `req.session` when handling a virtual request from Socket.io.
+Most importantly, it means you can just write code that uses `req.session` in the way you might be used to from Express or Connect; whether your controller actions are designed to handle HTTP requests, WebSocket messages, or both.